 Dad and partner pay

 You must meet certain criteria to be eligible to receive Dad and partner Centrelink benefits.
-For instance, you need to be either the father of the child, the partner of the birth mother, the adoptive parent, partner of the adoptive parent or person caring for a child -born form a surrogacy arrangement.
+For instance, you need to be either the father of the child, the partner of the birth mother, the adoptive parent, partner of the adoptive parent or person caring for a child -born from a surrogacy arrangement.
 You can receive a maximum of 2 weeks paid leave for a period of up to 2 weeks.